-The Company's principal financial instruments are financial assets held to maturity and cash and cash equivalents.
+The Company's principal financial instruments are financial assets due from affiliates, premium receivable and cash and cash equivalents.

 The main risks arising from the Company's financial instruments are interest rate risk, foreign currency risk, and credit risk.
 Management reviews and agrees policies for managing each of these risks and they are summarized below: